shahery/django-blog-project4/README.md

    [Back to top](#)

-  ## Bugs
+# Bugs:
-    ### solved bugs
+ ## Fixed bugs:
   * While creating the project I faced the bug of relation does not exist error, which actually took a lot of my time to solve.
 It was actually the migrations error because I accidentally deleted some migrations in my project.
   * Steps I took to solve:
     * Firstly, I deleted all the migrations in my apps except __init__.py file
     * Then I deleted the db.sqlite3 file showing in the files
     * Because the database I was using connected with heroku so I had to reset the database in the heroku platform and also I deleted the heroku postgres and added the new one and also added the new DATABASE_URL in the env.py file
     * Then I commented out the admin.py, forms.py, models.py, views.py, urls.py files and also one line in the urls of blogweb in which blog app was connected
     * Then I ran the command python3 manage.py makemigrations and python3 manage.py migrate
     * After that I uncommented the models.py file and ran the commands python3 manage.py makemigrations blog and python3 manage.py migrate blog for my models
     * And finally I uncommented all the files which I commented out before and ran the server using the command python3 manage.py runserver and the bug was fixed in this way.

- ## Unfixed Bugs
+ ## Unfixed Bugs:
    * No unfixed bugs.

    [Back to top](#)